 - Testing accommodations and modifications as determined by the IEP

 How to Enroll

 DSST: College View High School is a tuition-free public school and participates in the DPS SchoolChoice enrollment process.
 To attend a DSST Public School you must submit a SchoolChoice form, which is available online on the SchoolChoice website.
-Round 2 of the SchoolChoice window will begin in April.
-Round 2 is contingent on how many seats are available.
+Round 1 of the SchoolChoice window will begin in January 2023.

 Should your student be interested in transferring mid-year, please contact our school.

 We know that seeing is believing.
 We are excited to offer in-person and virtual opportunities to visit our school this school year.

 Families can explore our school building by taking a virtual tour attend an upcoming event!